Adit-Jindal/Language-design-in-OCaml-/README.md

 Syntax is `for("initialisation","conditions","updations")"steps"`

 All parts in the syntax must be Sequence expressions, i.e., enclosed in braces, even if it contains a single expression inside it.

-### While loop:
-Syntax is `while("conditions")"steps"`

-All parts must be Sequence expressions, i.e., enclosed in braces, even if it contains a single expression inside it.

-If while loop is executed even once, it evaluates to the seqeunce expression of the `steps` executed in the last iteration.
-If it is never executed (condition is false even the first time), then the while loop evaluates to a sequence expression containing the singlular element false.

-### Comments:
-Anything enclosed between `///` and `///` is ignored by the lexer and thus can be used as a comment.
-This can be used in between expressions as well.

-e.g. `3+3 ///this is a comment.///` is the same as `3+3` and `3+///this is also a comment///3`, all evaluating to `6`.

 ### Conditionals:
 Conditional statements can be passed with the following syntax: